Kennypapa/Kennypapa/README.md

 - 📫 How to reach me **daramolakehinde339@gmail.com**

 - ⚡ Fun fact **If you ever need a good story or some lively conversation, I'm your go-to person.
 Gisting is my specialty! 😄**
+- I am actively seeking new job 👨🏽‍💼💼 opportunities and exploring roles where I can contribute my skills and experience to a dynamic work environment.
+I am open to exciting possibilities and ready to take on new challenges in my career journey.

 <h3 align="left">Connect with me:</h3>
 <p align="left">